Shushangw/shushangw.github.io/_pages/about.md

 My research interests include email security, public key infrastructure, and transparency.
 I focus on empirical, data-driven studies to evaluate the real-world impact of security threats, with the goal of providing valuable insights to the community and contributing to strengthening Internet security.

-<span style="color:red;">**Research Opportunities:**</span> I am happy to engage in discussions on security-related topics with researchers worldwide.
+<span style="color:red;">**Looking for Research Opportunities:**</span> I am happy to engage in discussions on security-related topics with researchers worldwide.
 Additionally, I am actively seeking internship opportunities to collaborate with different research groups.
 Please feel free to reach out to me at [sswen@mail.ustc.edu.cn](mailto:sswen@mail.ustc.edu.cn)!

 News
 ======